andreaskapou/eastbio/README.md

 ## Software installation

 This course will use the `R` programming language.
 Download and install `R` according to your operating system from [https://cran.r-project.org/](https://cran.r-project.org/).
-The latest stable version is R 4.0.4.
-For compatibility issues with current libraries is best advised to use version of R > 4.0.0.
+It is best advised to use version of R > 4.0.0.

 Along with R, we will also download `Rstudio` which is an integrated development environment for R, which will make our interaction with R much easier.
 Download the (free) version from [https://rstudio.com/products/rstudio/download/#download](https://rstudio.com/products/rstudio/download/#download).